 Can’t wait?
-Click here to jump directly to my 7 top natural bronzer product recommendations!
+Jump directly to my 7 top natural bronzer product recommendations here.

 Bronzer gets a bad rap but I’m here to tell you that, if you have a light to deep medium skin tone, bronzer is a year-round essential product in your beauty tool kit.
 It is one of the secrets to giving your face the overall over healthy, natural glow you have been looking for.

 For those of the paler persuasion, this word “bronzer” spins the imagination into horrific images of muddy, orange, shimmery oompa-loompa-esque faces.
 Nothing could be farther from the truth when bronzer’s used correctly… If I were to rebrand bronzer, I would call it “inner glow” or “sun glow” because a well-done natural bronzer does just that, it gives you a subtle inner, healthy glow that simply can’t be achieved by even the most well-placed foundation and blush alone.

 If you’re asking yourself about the benefits of bronzer you’re not alone.
 Most people pass on bronzer because they simply don’t understand the benefits.
 Perhaps you don’t wear bronzer because you may believe that it will leave you looking like you’re sporting an unfortunate fake tan.
 You may not know it now, but bronzer could be the secret weapon in your beauty kit.
 It’s the easiest and healthiest way to painlessly and immediately achieve a year-round sun-kissed glow.
 With a few sweeps of your brush, bronzer can help you achieve more sculpted cheekbones and that envious beach holiday glow.

 How do I know what shade I should choose for my bronzer?